PerformanceHorizonGroup/simple-json-rpc/README.md

 				// so now we can send our addition request forkedRpc.targetObj.sum(4, 28); // no callback given here because this time we probably
 												// already know the result will be 32
-												// but would still like to leave this as an exercise
+												// though would still like to leave this as an exercise
 												// for the rpc pier in the master process ;) }
 		});